ginnyintifa/GPD_v1/README.md

 ```

-Please note that users' own files of mutation data and protein information data should follow the above formats with exact column names.
-Indeed, the format of an MAF file is compatible with the format required for the mutation data file, and columns in MAF file but not listed in the above example are not needed.
+Please note that user's own files of mutation data and protein information data should follow the above formats with exact column names.
+Indeed, the format of an MAF file is compatible with the format required for the mutation data file, and columns present MAF file but not listed in the above example are not needed in GPD.

 Format of clinical information data: